kostja/lightest/README.md

 correctness and performance/stress test into a single benchmark.

-The tool can be used to populate accounts and calculate the inital balance, or to make transfers (Zipfin and Normal distribution) and check that the total amount is unchanged.
+The tool can be used to populate accounts and calculate the inital balance, or to make transfers (Zipfian and Normal distribution) and check that the total amount is unchanged.

 It also features an oracle mode, in which it checks all debits and credits,